jc782/jc782.github.io/README.md

-## a Jekyll site to record goings on.
+## Personal Website to record goings on